JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 Examples include sneaking past a group of city watchmen, hiding within a bush, moving through the forest without stepping on any twigs, remaining motionless as your victim walks into your ambush, snatching a nobleman's coin pouch unnoticed.

-Commonly used by thiefs, ninjas, and assassins.
+Commonly used by thieves, ninjas, and assassins.

 Stealth is often countered by Perception, and the two forces of hide and seek clash constantly.